-The Company holds a portfolio of Excess MSRs that are reported at fair value in the consolidated balance sheets.
-The Company uses a discounted cash flow model to estimate the fair value of these assets.
+The Company held a portfolio of Excess MSRs that were reported at fair value in the consolidated balance sheet at December 31, 2016.
+The Company used a discounted cash flow model to estimate the fair value of these assets.
 Although Excess MSR transactions are observable in the marketplace, the valuation includes unobservable market data inputs (prepayment speeds, delinquency levels and discount rates).
-As a result, the Company classified 100% of its Excess MSRs as Level 3 fair value assets at December 31, 2016 and December 31, 2015.
+As a result, the Company classified 100% of its Excess MSRs as Level 3 fair value assets at December 31, 2016.
+The Company did not hold any Excess MSRs at December 31, 2017.